segmentio/segment-docs/src/unify/Traits/custom-traits.md

 | `website`     | String   | Website of a user       |

-To learn more about using an Identify call to tie custom traits to profiles, [visit Segment's Spec docs](/docs/connections/spec/identify/).
+To learn more about using an Identify call to tie custom traits to profiles, [visit Segment's Identify documentation](/docs/connections/spec/identify/).